 One of the most keenly anticipated events, or series of events, is the murga competitions – a sort of combination of farce, satire and music (involving a type of kazoo) with outlandish costume and group singing.
 They are phenomenally popular and there is saturation television coverage of all the stages and groups taking part.
 I’ve posted videos of them in previous years, e.g. HERE.

 Perhaps most famous to outsiders, however, are the main parades, the choice of carnival queen, and the bizarre ceremony of the burial of the sardine on the eve of Lent.
 Men dressed as wailing widows, a gigantic fish in full make-up paraded through the town and then burnt – no-one seems to know what roots the tradition has, but it’s always one of the most popular parts of any carnival.
 In Santa Cruz’ 2017 carnival, the main parade will be on Tuesday, 28 February, and the burial of the sardine on Wednesday 1 March.

 Two other Carnavals of great local interest are in Los Cristianos and Puerto de la Cruz.
-There will be more information about Los Cristianos in due course, but Puerto de la Cruz is 19 February to 5 March, with the main parade on Saturday 4 March.
+The first will be between 17 and 27 March, with Puerto de la Cruz – based on the theme of the Circus – between 19 February and 5 March, with the main parade on Saturday 4 March.
 For the moment, it’s still only August and we’re already on Carnaval countdown!